beekntr/CodeCrack/DEPLOYMENT_GUIDE.md

 ## 📋 Prerequisites

 - Ubuntu 20.04+ server with sudo access
-- Domain name pointing to your server (api.orbittrails.com)
+- Domain name pointing to your server (codecrack.kshitijsinghbhati.in)
 - GitHub repository access
 - SSH key pair for GitHub Actions